 If you’re out in a hurry or want to sample as many foodie delights as you can whilst in the capital (I’m the latter), then you might want to grab Luma’s Grab & Go breakfast bag.

-Similar to the Grab & Go breakfast bags at The Hoxton Paris, the complimentary Grab & Go breakfast bag is provided for each guest and includes a bottle of orange juice, piece of fruit and a pastry.
+Similar to the Grab & Go breakfast bags at The Hoxton Paris, the complimentary Grab & Go breakfast bag is provided for each guest and includes a bottle of orange juice, a piece of fruit and a pastry.

 Hotel Ottilia, Copenhagen Denmark